-The manuscript holdings of the Hawaiian Historical Society relate to the Hawaiian Islands and Polynesia.
+The manuscript collections of the Hawaiian Historical Society relate to the Hawaiian Islands and Polynesia.
 They include letters, journals, diaries, unpublished articles, and research notes.
 The holdings include original manuscripts, typescripts, and photocopies.
 The manuscripts are cataloged in the main library catalog by author, title (if available), and subject.
-Manuscripts are also included in the Society’s on-line public access catalog (see the OPAC link on the right).
+Manuscripts are also included in the Society’s on-line public access catalog.

 Important collections include: